 Improving overall supply chain resilience by concurrently focusing on resistance and recovery offers supply chain leaders the opportunity to respond to predictable downtime of a delayed delivery to the unpredictable impacts of a global health crisis, for example.

-Simulation Digital Twins let organizations stress-test plans for robustness to uncertainty, demand variability, lead time, and supplier stock levels.
+Prescriptive Simulation Twins let organizations stress-test plans for robustness to uncertainty, demand variability, lead time, and supplier stock levels.
 By creating a virtual replica of the entire system, supply chain leaders can test assumptions against response scenarios to find the optimal course of action.
 These scenarios are shared with suppliers to ensure alignment.

 The metaverse is opening up new possibilities in how organizations can model and leverage real-time data to optimize their supply chains.
 Microsoft has even gone so far as to cite simulation as the killer app of the metaverse.
 In this alternative digital reality model that mirrors the physical environment, digital twins play an increasingly important role.
 With the real-time data of Internet of Things (IoT) devices fed continually into these virtual or metaverse models, decision-makers can understand the current state of their supply chains and with greater accuracy than ever before.